slav-gael/dont-go-bad/README.md

 Cameron Wittrock - About page, this readme

 Gillian Hepworth - I came up with the name of our project.
-I figured out our search mechanism and inner workings of the website, especially early on in the project.
+Then, I figured out our search mechanism and the inner workings of the website, especially early on in the project.
 I updated some aspects of the about page in conjunction with Cameron and did some basic styling before Kade did a fantastic job finishing things up.

 Kade Morrill - Components, hosting, styling

+We all did an equal share, and everyone contributed equal ideas, energy, time, commitment, and actual work.